Fedespring/DTTriggerSynch/README.md

 This creates hist_div_runXXXX.root , a txt file with the fit values and the gifs (optional).

-STEP 3: Compare peak values of two runs

-Compile diff.C , then:

-      ./diff.exe hist_div_runXXXX.txt hist_div_runYYYY.txt
-Make sure to cut out the first two lines of text in the txts before doing this!

 How to use the collision analysis program
 ==============
 Obtain t0s with: